 - Increased use of substances such as alcohol or sleep aids

 Many will ignore these symptoms because they are so overwhelmed, they can’t really see a way out of what they are feeling.
-In these instances, I encourage my patients to lean in on controlling the things that they can control.
+In these instances, I encourage my patients to lean on controlling the things that they can control.

-While they can’t change their loved ones needs, maybe they can address their needs in a way that takes the edge off a little.
+While they can’t change their loved one's needs, maybe they can address their needs in a way that takes the edge off a little.

 CHECK THIS TOO: The Caregiver’s Survival Guide